-FOR YOU, FOR FREE: 17 years' worth of firsthand Costa Rica trip planning and travel advice compiled into hundreds of articles, plus exclusive discounts.
-Created by a Costa Rican and a four-time published Costa Rica guidebook author.
-Welcome, amigos, and as we say in Costa Rica, pura vida!
+FOR YOU, FOR FREE: 18 years' worth of firsthand Costa Rica trip planning and travel advice compiled into hundreds of articles, plus exclusive discounts.

-Written by Nikki Solano
+Article written by Nikki Solano

 Nikki is the CEO of Pura Vida! eh?
-Inc. (Costa Rica Discounts), and the author of the guidebooks Moon Costa Rica (2019, 2021, 2023, and 2025 editions) and Moon Best of Costa Rica (2022 edition) from Moon Travel Guides.
-Together with her Costa Rican husband, Ricky, she operates the Costa Rica Travel Blog, created the online community DIY Costa Rica, built the Costa Rica Destination Tool, oversees the brand-new (summer 2023) Costa Rica Travel Shop, and designed the Costa Rica Trip Planning 101 E-Course.
-Also, Nikki wrote the Costa Rica cover feature for Wanderlust Magazine's sustainability-focused Travel Green List issue, showcased Costa Rica destinations and experiences on Rick Steves' Monday Night Travel show and podcast/radio show, and served as the Costa Rica Destination Editor for Essentialist, a luxury travel brand.
+Inc. (Costa Rica Discounts), the creator and narrator of Spotify's Costa Rica Podcast with Nikki Solano, and the author of the guidebooks Moon Costa Rica (2019, 2021, 2023, and 2025 editions) and Moon Best of Costa Rica (2022 edition) from Moon Travel Guides.
+Together with her Costa Rican husband, Ricky, she operates the Costa Rica Travel Blog, created the online community DIY Costa Rica, built the Costa Rica Destination Tool, and designed the Costa Rica Trip Planning 101 E-Course.
+In addition, Nikki has written about or presented Costa Rica on Rick Steves' Monday Night Travel show and podcast/radio show, in Wanderlust Magazine, and for Essentialist.
 Want to show your appreciation for her free article below?
 Thank Nikki here. ❤️️

 Costa Rica Travel Consulting Nikki Solano

-Of the two photos pictured above, I snapped the photo on the right of Ricky a number of years ago during many of our drives around the Turrialba area.
-We visited the exact same location that the first photo on the left–which features Ricky as a young boy–was taken at.
-After years of being a successful white water rafting guide and safety kayaker, and now with nearly a decade under his belt as a business owner, it is humbling to remember the experiences that first taught Ricky to be responsible, appreciate the value of a dollar, and work hard.
-One thing that will never change is his ability to see the silver lining in everything.
-Our visit to the Costa Rica coffee plantation brought back many memories–surely, both good memories and troubling ones–yet, he had nothing but positive things to say about his experience.
-He explained that everyone who worked on the plantation was happy–happy with life in general and happy to be working where they did.
-He suggested that some people were quiet workers, but their silence didn’t signify sadness, it meant that they were working as hard and as focused as they possibly could to provide for themselves and their loved ones.
-Other people (Ricky included) would compete with friends working on the same plantation to see who could fill the most baskets, bags, etc. Older adults would share stories about their families and some would even help the time pass by singing karaoke songs like rancheras (yip! yip!).
-At lunch, the workers would gather together, flip over their baskets to use as seats, and share their yuca, sausage, or plantain with one another.
-After all, the bean-pickers were more than simply co-workers, they were a family.
+A few years ago, Ricky and I returned to one of the Costa Rica coffee plantations that he worked at as a child, and he stood at the exact location where the photo above (at the start of this article) was taken.
+After years of working as a successful (and award-winning) white-water rafting tour guide and safety kayaker, and now with nearly two decades under his belt as a business owner, it is humbling to remember the work experience that first taught Ricky how to be responsible, how to work hard, and how appreciate the value of a dollar.
+One thing that will never change regardless of the work he takes on in life is his ability to see the silver lining in everything (that’s part of the pura vida in him).
+Our return to the coffee plantation brought back a flood of memories for Ricky, surely countless of them difficult ones, yet he had nothing but positive things to say about the time he spent there.
+Ricky explained that everyone who worked on the plantation was happy: happy to be working and happy with life in general.
+He said some people were quiet workers but that their silence didn’t reflect sadness, it reflected their stern focus on performing well so they could provide for their loved ones.
+Ricky also shared that sometimes workers, himself included, would compete with coworkers to see who could fill the most baskets and bags, helping to make the work more enjoyable and even fun.
+Older workers would share stories about their families and sing, and at lunchtime, groups of workers would gather, flip over their baskets to use as seats, and share yuca, sausage, or plantain with one another.

 Pura vida!